samcarrington/code-style/pages/markdown/javascript.md

 #### ES2015 & ES6

-_\[Include reference for presets, where and when to use new syntax, and which language features to avoid\]_
+Feel free to use modern extensions to JavaScript but do not use stage-0 extensions to the ECMAScript standard.

 #### Commenting code